cranchange/cran_histories/README.md

  - +1 if you got a similar experience
  - Open a new issue if this is a different and new history
+   -  Add as much relevant context as you can
+   -  Disclose if the content is in name of others or you are involved on the experience.
  - You can also let me know of an interaction via private channels (slack, twitter, email...)

 Many thanks to all that contributed!